Reform UK: 2024 general election

 On 22 May 2024, Prime Minister Rishi Sunak announced the date of the general election as 4 July.
-The next day, leader Richard Tice launched the Reform UK campaign, promising to field candidates in 630 seats including himself in Boston and Skegness.
-He said that the party wanted to make this the "immigration election".
-Nigel Farage initially ruled out standing, saying that it was "not the right time" but promised to "do my bit to help".
-In the first week of the campaign, Reform UK's average predicted vote in opinion polls rose from 11% to 13%, although many commentators predicted their vote share would be squeezed and the Conservatives announced policies targeted at Reform voters, such as national service.
+The next day, Tice launched the Reform UK campaign, promising to field candidates in 630 seats including himself in Boston and Skegness.
+He said the party wanted to make this the "immigration election".
+Farage initially ruled out standing, saying it was "not the right time" but promised to "do my bit to help".
+In the first week of the campaign, Reform's predicted vote in opinion polls rose from 11% to 13%, although many commentators predicted their share would be squeezed and the Conservatives announced policies targeted at Reform voters, such as national service.

-On 3 June, Farage became the leader of Reform UK.
-Following this, opinion pollsters reported an increase in support for the party, in two cases polling within 2% of the Conservative Party.
-BBC political analyst Peter Barnes commented on 9 June that the change in leadership "has clearly had a positive impact on the party's performance in the polls", and that this "has come at the expense of the Conservatives".
-A poll of 1,000 viewers conducted after the BBC's seven-party debate held on 7 June found Farage to be the winner with 25% support, his closest rival being Labour Party deputy leader Angela Rayner, on 19%.
+On 3 June, Farage became the leader of Reform UK, and pollsters reported an increase in support for the party, in two cases polling within 2% of the Conservative Party.
+BBC analyst Peter Barnes commented on 9 June that the change in leadership "has clearly had a positive impact on the party's performance in the polls", and that this "has come at the expense of the Conservatives".
+A poll conducted after the BBC's seven-party debate held on 7 June found Farage to be the winner with 25% support, his closest rival being Labour Party deputy leader Angela Rayner, on 19%.
 The debate majored on the Normandy landings, war veterans, immigration and the National Health Service (NHS).

 Farage said that his aim was to make Reform the Official Opposition party in Parliament.
-Reform would be standing in 609 out of 650 constituencies (all in Great Britain).
-As part of an electoral pact with the Social Democratic Party, the two parties stood aside from each other in six constituencies and over a dozen candidates stood under a joint Reform-SDP banner.
+Reform would be standing in 609 out of 650 constituencies.
+As part of an electoral pact with the Social Democratic Party, the two parties stood aside from each other in six constituencies and a dozen candidates stood under a joint Reform-SDP banner.